 "Although some states like Maryland have a standard flat sales tax rate, some like South Dakota base it on the city, and other states like Washington calculate sales tax based on the county the purchaser is in," he said.
 "With the way county lines are drawn, you literally could have a customer on one side of a street with one tax rate, and another across the street with a completely different tax rate."

-E-commerce business owners can prepare for these unclear situations by looking at their previous annual sales numbers in each state and using the South Dakota minimum sales threshold of $100,000 and 200 transactions as a guide.
-This means you'd assume other states would enact the exact standards as South Dakota.
-If you exceed the threshold, make a note to monitor the state sales tax laws in that state to remain compliant.
+If a state hasn't updated its laws yet, e-commerce businesses can prepare for these uncertain situations by looking at their previous annual sales numbers in each state and using the South Dakota minimum sales threshold of $100,000 and 200 transactions as a guide.
+Many states have followed those monetary guidelines set forth in the Supreme Court case.
+Other states won't always enact the exact standards as South Dakota, but using those numbers as a guide will help you prepare.
+If you exceed that hypothetical threshold, make a note to closely monitor the sales tax laws in that state to remain compliant.

-For example, if you notice you're selling more than $100,000 worth of goods or have more than 200 transactions in South Carolina every year, you should frequently check South Carolina sales tax laws for changes.
-If you make an average of 10 transactions for $200 dollars in Montana annually, it's not worth taking the time to review the state's sales tax policies.
-Prioritize states where you sell the most.
+For example, if you notice you're selling more than $100,000 worth of goods or have more than 200 transactions annually in a state that hasn't adjusted laws since the South Dakota v.
+Wayfair ruling, you should frequently check the tax laws in that state for changes.
+If you make an average of 10 transactions for $200 in a state annually, it's not worth taking the time to review the state's sales tax policies.
+Prioritize the states where you sell the most.

 "Although it may be tempting to put off, for many businesses there won't be a quick fix," Gainsbrugh said.
 "Ultimately, planning to be and staying compliant is going to be an ongoing process and something that will have to become a regular part of your business."

 Compliance mistakes to avoid